jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 In this iteration, you will do the following development:

 - enhancing/modifying the base code.
-- formulating regression tests with Google Test.
+- formulating regression tests (one in lab, and another one that you will submit on the first delivery date).
 - implementing at least one new design pattern: the observer pattern, and potentially the strategy pattern.
 - augmenting the simulation class structure.
 - augmenting the design discussion in your Doxygen mainpage to include a discussion on your design and implementation of the observer pattern.
 - ensuring Google style guide compliance.
 - modifying/updating your iteration UML design documentation to include the classes and methods you add or refactor in iteration 2.
-- using Doxygen to document and generate documentation.
+- using Doxygen to document all new classes and methods you add or modify in iteration 2 (in the header files only) and generate documentation.
-- using Git, and producing self-documenting code (i.e. good organization and naming conventions).
+- using Git, and producing self-documenting code (i.e. good organization and naming conventions in the header and cc files).

 Teaching staff (Undergraduate TA's, Graduate TA's, and Instructors)  will also be working diligently to provide the structure and support for development, testing, and documentation.
 Automation in unit testing, style compliance, in-house GitHub testing, and documentation will make this an easier process, however, it means that you will have to develop within the constraints of these systems.
 Often there is a learning curve and a lot of systems troubleshooting to get it all working, so start early!